 A major distinction among different types of exercise is whether they are aerobic (activity that focuses most on heart rate and breathing capacity) or strength training (activity that focuses on muscle tension and lifting, also sometimes called resistance training).
 All forms of exercise have components of both.
 Exercise programs provide greater benefits when they encompass multiple dimensions of fitness, including

-This term refers to exercise that requires more than the usual amount of oxygen to reach the muscles, thus the heart and lungs are forced to work harder.
+Aerobic exercise refers to exercise that requires more than the usual amount of oxygen to reach the muscles, thus the heart and lungs are forced to work harder.
 Running, biking, swimming, skating, and using aerobic exercise machines (such as treadmill, stair-climbing, and elliptical training machines) are activities that people do to experience aerobic exercise.
 Aerobic exercise tends to expend many calories, improves heart function, and decreases slightly the risk of death due to heart disease.
 However, it is less effective than strength training at building strength and muscle mass.
 Too much weight-bearing aerobic exercise (such as running or using a treadmill machine) causes excessive wear on the joints and surrounding tissues, thus contributing to the development of osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more .

 For aerobic exercise to benefit the heart, exercise intensity should be increased until the heart rate is within about 60 to 85% of the maximum rate the body can sustain.
 This maximum rate can be estimated using a formula.
 But people should temporarily stop increasing the intensity of exercise if they have trouble breathing or maintaining controlled rhythmic breathing.